maniospas/Blombly/docs/basics/builtins.md

 ## Missing values

 Computations like converting invalid strings to numbers may generate missing values.
-These are different than errors in that they denote a completed algorithm that returns with nothing as an expected potential outcome.
-As a different example, getting or setting out-of-bounds list element creates errors, but the `next` operator of iterators returns a messing value once there are no more items to iterate through.
+These are different than errors in that they denote a completed algorithm whose outcome cannot be used further.
+For example, getting or setting out-of-bounds list element creates errors, but the `next` operator of iterators returns a messing value once there are no more items to iterate through.

-Missing values also create errors, but only to the extend that the assignment operator (`=`) prevents assigning such values to variables.
+Missing values also create errors only to the extend that the assignment operator (`=`) prevents assigning such values to variables.
 In this case, substitute the assignment with the `as` keyword.
 The differences are two: a) previous values are removed when overwritten with missing ones,